 CHNG5804 - Foundations of Biochemical Engineering

-- Member of technical Committee of Bio-nanotechnology for Engineering in Medicine and Biology Society (EMBS, IEEE), the world's largest international society of biomedical engineers
+Member of technical Committee of Bio-nanotechnology for Engineering in Medicine and Biology Society (EMBS, IEEE), the world's largest international society of biomedical engineer

-- Member of program committee for Annual International Conference on Chemistry, Chemical Engineering, and Chemical Process (CCECP 2013), Singapore, 25th -26th February 2013.
+Member of program committee for Annual International Conference on Chemistry, Chemical Engineering, and Chemical Process (CCECP 2013-present),

-- Advisory member of the scientific committee for the International Conference on Process Intensification for Sustainable Chemical Industries (ICPI2011) Beijing, China, on June 26-29, 2011.
+Member of advisory board for the scientific committee for the International Conference on Process Intensification for Sustainable Chemical Industries (2014-present).

 Awards and honours

-- My research has received 10 awards from Hays Corporation and other companies in conversazione at USyd and also IChemE, since 2007 for innovation in process and material development.
+My research has received more than 15 awards from IChemE, Engineers Australia and industries (e.g. Hays Corporation) for innovation in process and material development.